AxesGarage/api/README.md

 API_ACCESS_TOKEN= #the token to use to allow access to the garage control method API_ADMIN_USER= #the username to allow setting the access token on the client machine via the login API_ADMIN_PASS= #the password to allow setting the access token on the client machine via the login

+optional

+API_HISTORY_MAX= #how many history points to maintain in the history file (default 1440) SLEEP_DURATION= #the duration between read events to update the history file (seconds, defaults to 60)
 ```

 ## Endpoints